 In the 1990s, the notion arose among technicians and constructors, among others at Philips, to give their managers specific assignments.
 Theoretically and practically, there are different variants of the Smart principle.

 The letters of SMART stand for:

-Acceptable – Are these goals acceptable to the target group and / or the management?
+Acceptable: Are these goals acceptable to the target group and a or the management?

 The criteria in SMART are themselves also objectives for the program of requirements for a project or an assignment.
 These are the most popular expressions of the criteria that Roozenburg and Eekels have to demand: “valid, complete, operational, non-redundant, minimal and testable”.

 The principle is widely used in project management in both the private and public sector.
 When managers talk about ‘making SMART’ or ‘formulating SMART’ they mean that the goals must be formulated specifically, measurably, acceptably, realistically and time-bound.

 Letters are regularly added to the five of SMART.
 For example, the R for Relevant: Is the objective valuable for the organization or the people involved?
 Although this is related to the feasibility.

 There is a movement in the coaching world that adds an E at the end for Ecological.
 This means that the predetermined goal must be in line with the (work) experience, life world and capacities of the subject (does the objective fit into the world of the people involved?).
 The acronym SMARTER is created with the addition of both the E and the R.